 Today we know that wound healing goes through three overlapping stages: the inflammation stage, the tissue formation stage and the remodeling stage.
 See Figure 1.
 In most cases the healing process occurs in a predictable time frame and needs little attention.
-Non-healing wounds are those that do not follow this prescribed formula, persisting as a threat to the function of the pet or even the very existence of the pet.
+Non-healing wounds in dogs are those that do not follow this prescribed formula, persisting as a threat to the function of the pet or even the very existence of the pet.
 Regardless of the cause, be it, infection, poor blood supply, motion of the area, or exhaustion of the healing ability of the tissue, non-healing wounds pose a threat that must be addressed.
 See Figure 2.Many current therapies involve the application of antiseptics, antibiotics, antifungals, hyperbaric oxygen therapy, electrical stimulation and various natural remedies and bandages, all of which are potentially toxic to the very cells that are trying to proliferate to cover the defect.
-These approaches have not met our expectations and, as a result, there is no effective traditional approach to chronic wound management.
+These approaches have not met our expectations and, as a result, there is no effective traditional approach to chronic wound management in dogs.

 Figure 3.
 The inflammatory phase is a protective phase that causes the wound to be infiltrated with white blood cells that release digestive enzymes designed to destroy invaders of the wound.
 These enzymes however also digest the supporting matrix of the skin tissue, called the extracellular matrix (ECM).
 Once it is destroyed, the “blueprint” for healing and rebuilding the damaged tissue is lost.
 Application of ADSCs suppresses this inflammation and promotes healing.
-All chronic wounds have a certain degree of ongoing inflammation that is beneficial to suppress, but suppression of this inflammation alone will not be enough to cause the wound to heal.
+All chronic wounds have a certain degree of ongoing inflammation that is beneficial to suppress, but suppression of this inflammation alone will not be enough to cause the wound in dogs to heal.

 2. Tissue Replacement